All Episodes

 The very thing that they're accusing this administration of doing happens all the time.

-It's executive power, separation of powers the doctrine here.
+It's executive power, separation of powers, the doctrine here.

-Be prepared to bring these exhibits.
+Be prepared to bring these exhibits, like Ollie North did.

-During the Iran Contra hearings, these witnesses have to go over the heads of the senators and the media and talk straight to the people.
+During the Iran-Contra hearings, these witnesses have to go over the heads of the senators and the media and talk straight to the people.

-You have to if you are going to show up at a show trial, you make your case to the camera.
+You have to, if you are going to show up at a show trial, you make your case to the camera.

-And the people who are behind the camera, the people who are watching it.
+And the people who are behind the camera, the people who are watching it, do not, do not assume you have done anything wrong and don't act like it.

 The people being brought up to testify in a show trial are actually the political victims here.